Yunis-konda001/Floating_action_widget/README.md

 Instead of the typical "add item" button, this FAB opens up a menu with multiple options - just like you see in popular apps like WhatsApp, Google Keep, or Twitter.

-### ✨ Key Features
+### Key Features
 - **Interactive FAB**: Tap the floating button to see magic happen
 - **Bottom Sheet Menu**: Choose from multiple actions in a clean popup
 - **User Feedback**: Get instant confirmation with snackbar messages
 - **Real-world Design**: Looks and feels like professional apps

 ### Why I Built This
-I created this demo to show my classmates that Flutter's FloatingActionButton can be much more powerful than most tutorials suggest.
-It's not just about adding items - it's about creating smooth user experiences!
+I created this demo to present it in a class session in order to show that Flutter's FloatingActionButton can be much more powerful than most tutorials suggest.
+It's not just about adding items - it's about creating smooth user experiences

 ## Learning Objective